uchicago-cs/student-resource-guide/tutorials/git-intro.rst

 **Acknowledgments**: This tutorial is based, in part, on lecture notes prepared by Borja Sotomayor, and in part, based on a Git lab originally written for CMSC 12100 by Anne Rogers, and improved by numerous TAs over the years.
+The content in :ref:`<tutorial-git-branches>` seciton is based on materials originally written by Isha Mehrotra (SB'19) for CMSC 22000.